-- 2.2.4.1. the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships. - 2.2.4.2. how people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).
+- 2.8.
+Pupils should know: - 2.8.1.the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships. - 2.8.2.how people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn (in all contexts, including online).

-2.2.5.
 Intimate sexual relationships, including sexual health:

-- 2.2.5.1. how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. - 2.2.5.2. that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - 2.2.5.3. the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women. - 2.2.5.4. that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. - 2.2.5.5. that they have a choice to delay sex or to enjoy intimacy without sex. - 2.2.5.6. the facts about the full range of contraceptive choices, efficacy and options available. - 2.2.5.7. the facts around pregnancy including miscarriage. - 2.2.5.8. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). - 2.2.5.9. how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. - 2.2.5.10. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - 2.2.5.11. how the use of alcohol and drugs can lead to risky sexual behaviour. - 2.2.5.12. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+- 2.9.
+Pupils should know: - 2.9.1.how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. - 2.9.2.that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - 2.9.3.the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women. - 2.9.4.that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. - 2.9.5.that they have a choice to delay sex or to enjoy intimacy without sex. - 2.9.6.the facts about the full range of contraceptive choices, efficacy and options available. - 2.9.7.the facts around pregnancy including miscarriage. - 2.9.8.that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help).

+- 2.9.9.how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. - 2.9.10. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - 2.9.11. how the use of alcohol and drugs can lead to risky sexual behaviour. - 2.9.12. how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment. - 2.10.
 In Health Education we teach pupils about: